-Underhell is a Half Life 2 Modification developed by Mxthe in collaboration with We Create Stuff.
+Underhell is a Source Engine game developed by the Underhell Team in collaboration with We Create Stuff.

-Underhell Chapter 1 will require a Source Engine game to run, and Source SDK Base 2007 installed.
+Underhell Chapter 1 requires ONLY Source SDK Base 2007 installed.

 Monthly Update number 1, I hope it's the first and last.
 Detailed Progress on Chapter 1's new features.